floehopper/jamesmead.org/source/blog/2020-08-07-using-nix-to-deploy-my-personal-website.html.md

 ### Next steps

-As I mentioned previously, I plan to try creating a development environment for a simple Rails app, probably [this one][freerange/site] which doesn't need a database.
+While this was an interesting diversion, I plan to get back on track by creating a development environment for a simple Rails app, probably [this one][freerange/site] which doesn't need a database.

 [nix-shell-article]: /blog/2020-07-26-a-simple-ruby-development-environment-using-nix-shell
 [cachix/install-nix-action]: https://github.com/cachix/install-nix-action